Photo credit: © Joe McNally

 Dimensions (Metric): 276.86 cm X 111.76 cm X 0.2032 cm

 Credit Line: Collection 9/11 Memorial Museum. © Joe McNally.

 Harry Davis, Firefighter, Squad 1, FDNY

-Life-sized Polaroid photograph taken by Joe McNally depicting FDNY Squad 18 firefighter Harry Davis, dressed in his dust-covered bunker gear and cradling his ax and halligan tool.
+Life-sized Polaroid photograph taken by Joe McNally depicting FDNY Squad 18 firefighter Harry Davis, dressed in his dust-covered bunker gear and cradling his ax and Halligan tool.

 Davis’s portrait introduces McNally’s book Faces of Ground Zero.
 For the caption paired with the image, Davis reflected on the unpredictability of fate on 9/11: “We tried not to think about our guys when we were searching for survivors, but I still hoped to see them walking around the corner any second.
 I don’t feel lucky to be alive.
-I just wonder why the had to go.
+I just wonder why they had to go.
 It’s not fair.
 Why them?”